 Description: Annual program to reduce the flow of surface water and groundwater entering the collection system.
-Projects may include: system inspections, manhole replacements, pipe replacement, and manhole or pipe connection sealing and grouting. pipe, new or replacement valves and looping.
+Projects may include system inspections, manhole replacements, pipe replacement, and manhole or pipe connection sealing and grouting. pipe, new or replacement valves and looping.

 Justification: Federal and state regulations require treatment systems to remove 85% of the contaminants from flows coming to the treatment plant.
 When inflow and infiltration is excessive, the plant cannot achieve the required standard, resulting in potential permit violations.
-In addition, valuable plant capacity is used to treat flows which do not require treatment.
+In addition, valuable plant capacity is used to treat flows, which do not require treatment.
 Plant operational costs also increase with the excess flows due to infiltration and inflow.

+LStilliate u Projeci L COSIS (in mouse anusj

-2006 2007 2008 2009 2010 2011 TOTAL
+2007 2008 2009 2010 2011 2012 TOTAL

-Prelim Engineering
+Prelim Engineering 15 15

-Design Engineering 70 70
+Design Engineering

-Construction 200 200

-TOTAL COST: 270 0 0 0 0 0 270
+Construction 10 20 20 20 20 20 110

+TOTAL COST: 10 35 20 20 20 20 125

 Funding Sources:

 Grants

-Loans 270 270
+Loans

-Rates
+Rates 125

-TOTAL FUNDING: 270 270
+TOTAL FUNDING: 125